jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step20/README.md

 Plus, if you do this using DrawFBP, you an jump back and forth between the top level and the various subnets.

-In the diagram labelled "High level #1", you can see that the leftmost block has a double line around it.
-This indicates that it is a subnet, and has both a diagram (shown in green), and will eventually have a component name (in blue), as it is both a network and a component.
+In the diagram labelled "High level #1", you can see that the leftmost block has a double line around it, indicating that it is a subnet, and has both a diagram name (shown in green), and will eventually have a component name (in blue), as it is both a network and a component.

 In the next step, we will add a (trivial) Transform subnet, and the "Load" subnet.
+We will be working both "bottom up" and "top down" - hopefully this will make perfect sense!